tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 ## Dharamshala

-This trip from Manikaran was the most gruelling of bus trips till now.
+This trip from Manikaran was the most grueling of bus trips till now.

 Manikaran to Kasol was the first leg.
 This went swiftly.
 Next stop was Bhunter.
 After that we had to catch a bus for Mandi.
 All this consumed a lot more than our patience and time.
 We reached Mandi just a little after 4o'clock.